 It’s that time of year when, after summer’s unrelenting heat and humidity, we gardeners enjoy getting out and getting our hands in the soil again.
 Gardeners, it’s time to prep your landscape and garden beds for fall.
-Where to begin?
+Did you know we offer a Personal Farmer service at Gardens of Babylon?
+You can book a consultation here and we can help you create the garden of your dreams.
+But if you want to do it yourself, where do you begin?

 If you grow veggies in a kitchen garden, you’ve likely been harvesting tomatoes, squash, beans, okra, cukes and other summer favorites all along.
 You’ll keep doing that, of course, but it’s also a good time to pull or dig up any dead or dying plants, trim dead foliage, clean up leftover debris, and add another layer of mulch to any vegetable plants that are still going strong.